markrebec/audited-activejob/README.md

 #### Audits

-Any job that includes the `ActiveJob::Audited` mixin will also have it's `MyJob#perform` method wrapped with `Audited.audit_class.as_user(current_user)` in an `around_perform` block.
+Any job that includes the `Audited::ActiveJob` mixin will also have it's `MyJob#perform` method wrapped with `Audited.audit_class.as_user(current_user)` in an `around_perform` block.
 This ensures that any audits generated during your job execution will be associated with the provided user.

 ```ruby
 class MyModel < ActiveRecord::Base